gRoussac/multi-sig/README.md

 ## Step 4: Update the account's action thresholds

-Set up a multi-signature scheme for the account, by updating the `deployment` and `key_management` thresholds.
-The `update_thresholds.wasm` included will set `deployment` threshold to 2 and the `key_management` threshold to 3.
+Set up a multi-signature scheme for the account by updating the `deployment` and `key_management` thresholds.
+The `update_thresholds.wasm` will take two arguments and set the `deployment` threshold to 2 and the `key_management` threshold to 3.

 ### FOR EXAMPLE ONLY, PLEASE UPDATE PRIOR TO EXECUTING